-- 5.2.1 The handle is to be made principally of cane and/or wood. - 5.2.2 The part of the handle that is wholly outside the blade is defined to be the upper portion of the handle.
-It is a straight shaft for holding the bat. - 5.2.3 The upper portion of the handle may be covered with a grip as defined in paragraph 1.2.2 of Appendix B.
+5.2.1 The handle is to be made principally of cane and/or wood.

+5.2.2 The part of the handle that is wholly outside the blade is defined to be the upper portion of the handle.
+It is a straight shaft for holding the bat.

+5.2.3 The upper portion of the handle may be covered with a grip.